Man-in-the-Middle Tutorial: Learn About Man-in-the-Middle Attacks, Vulnerabilities and How to Prevent MITM Attacks

 - Sniffing - This involves a malicious actor using readily available software to intercept data being sent from, or to, your device.

-More FREE Security Threat Tutorials from Veracode
+More Security Threat Tutorials from Veracode

 Written by: Neil DuPaul